FlatIO/api-client-python/docs/ClassApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **create_submission**
-> AssignmentSubmission create_submission(_class, assignment, assignment_submission_update)
+> AssignmentSubmission create_submission(_class, assignment, body)

 Create or edit a submission

 Use this method as a student to create, update and submit a submission related to an assignment.
-Students can only set `attachments`, `studentComment` and `submit`.
+Students can only set `attachments` and `submit`.
 Teachers can use `PUT /classes/{class}/assignments/{assignment}/submissions/{submission}` to update a submission by id.

 ### Example